IP Due Diligence in M&A: Investigating Transferability of IP Assets, Blocking Rights, Liens and Other Encumbrances

 Recording of a 90-minute premium CLE webinar with Q&A

-- Considerations regarding diligence team reviewing confidential information
+- Considerations regarding the diligence team reviewing confidential information

 - Employing a consultant or expert